Back

 "What is the absolute minimum information and interaction needed for a user to understand and start using this product effectively?"

-This method helped me strip away assumptions and led directly to the most intuitive solution for new users.
+Interaction flow helped me strip away assumptions and led directly to the most intuitive solution for new users.

 An example of interaction flows, please contact Dave for more detail